CorentinJ/Real-Time-Voice-Cloning/README.md

 For the synthesizer and the vocoder:
 - **[LibriSpeech](http://www.openslr.org/12/):** train-clean-100, train-clean-360 (extract as `LibriSpeech/train-clean-100` and `LibriSpeech/train-clean-360`)

+ **For trying the toolbox alone**: I recommend downloading only `LibriSpeech/train-clean-100` as above.

 Feel free to adapt the code to your needs.
 Other interesting datasets that you could use include **[VCTK](https://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html)** (used in the SV2TTS paper) or **[M-AILABS](https://www.caito.de/2019/01/the-m-ailabs-speech-dataset/)**.